Whai123/Twealth/replit.md

 ## Technical Implementations

 The backend is an Express.js application in TypeScript, providing a RESTful API.
 It uses Drizzle ORM for type-safe PostgreSQL operations and employs a layered architecture with centralized error handling.
-Authentication has been migrated to a custom OAuth implementation supporting Google and Facebook logins, utilizing Passport.js with PostgreSQL session management and role-based access control.
+Authentication has been migrated to a custom OAuth implementation supporting Google, Apple, and Facebook logins, utilizing Passport.js with PostgreSQL session management and role-based access control.
 The application supports 11 languages via `i18next` and `react-i18next`.

 ### OAuth Setup Instructions

-To enable authentication, you need to set up OAuth credentials for Google and/or Facebook and configure the following environment secrets:
+To enable authentication, you need to set up OAuth credentials for Google, Apple, and/or Facebook and configure the following environment secrets:

+**Google OAuth:**
 - `GOOGLE_CLIENT_ID`
 - `GOOGLE_CLIENT_SECRET`

+**Apple Sign In:**
+- `APPLE_SERVICE_ID` (Service ID / Client ID)
+- `APPLE_TEAM_ID` (10-character Team ID)
+- `APPLE_KEY_ID` (Key ID from Apple Developer)
+- `APPLE_PRIVATE_KEY` (Private key file content as string with `\n` for newlines)

+**Facebook OAuth:**
 - `FACEBOOK_APP_ID`
 - `FACEBOOK_APP_SECRET`

+**Session Management:**
-- `SESSION_SECRET`
+- `SESSION_SECRET` (Already configured)

-Detailed instructions for Google Cloud Console and Facebook for Developers are available for setting up redirect URIs and obtaining credentials.
+Detailed instructions for Google Cloud Console, Apple Developer Program, and Facebook for Developers are available for setting up redirect URIs and obtaining credentials.
+Users are stored in the application's PostgreSQL database (not in Replit's user management system).

 ## Feature Specifications